nopnop2002/esp-idf-web-form/README.md

 # How to use
 Open your brouser, and put address in address bar.
-You can use the mDNS hostname instead of the IP address.
-Default mDNS name is esp32-server.local.
 Input text/checkbox/radio/select and submit.
 The read data is saved in the NVS area.
 You can clear the NVS area with this command: